Does Fake Tan Cause Acne and Breakouts?

 Using Self-Tanner With Sensitive Skin

-Hypersensitivity to self-tanners can really cause a problem if you have already acne-prone skin.
+Hypersensitivity to self-tanners can cause a significant problem if you already have acne-prone skin.
 Even with acne, you should still be allowed to have radiant, glowing skin.

 Here is how to self-tan with sensitive skin:

 - Use a self-tanner with natural ingredients.
 Something which contains Aloe Vera can help soothe and care for sensitive or inflamed skin.
-Choose a self-tanner that is fragrance-free, and does not contain alcohol or parabens.
+Select a self-tanner that is fragrance-free and free from alcohol and parabens.

 - Make sure to do a patch test.
-Apply a tiny amount of fake tan to an unseen area, like behind your ear.
-Leave the color to develop and make sure to be aware of any discomfort or burning if there is any present.
-If you do not experience any discomfort and can see your skin has a beautiful glow, you can go ahead and apply the self-tanner to the rest of your face.
+Apply a tiny amount of fake tan to an inconspicuous area, such as behind your ear.
+Leave the colour to develop and be aware of any discomfort or burning that may occur.
+If you experience no discomfort and notice a beautiful glow on your skin, you can proceed to apply the self-tanner to the rest of your face.
 Be sure to use a non-abrasive exfoliator the day before to avoid a build-up of excess dead skin cells, which could leave you with a patchy tan.

-- Be sure to moisturize your skin regularly after applying the self-tanning product.
+- Be sure to moisturise your skin regularly after applying the self-tanning product.
 This will help keep your skin hydrated and boost the lifespan of your tan.
-Better moisturized skin holds a self-tan much longer than dry skin does.
+Better moisturised skin holds a self-tan much longer than dry skin does.

 - Try out an ice facial.
 A quick ice facial will help close your pores and tighten your skin.
-This stops the self-tanner from penetrating too deep into the skin and possibly clogging up your pores which could cause a breakout.
+This prevents the self-tanner from penetrating too deeply into the skin and potentially clogging your pores, which could lead to a breakout.

-- If you feel the self-tanning product is too dry for your skin, add a tiny bit of moisturizer to the mixture.
-This will help you build up a daily tan, but still let your hydrate and care for your skin.
+- If you find the self-tanning product too dry for your skin, add a small amount of moisturiser to the mixture.
+This will help you build up a daily tan while still allowing you to hydrate and care for your skin.

 Miami Gorgeous is an amazing unscented self-tanner for sensitive skin.